Art Prize is one of my favorite art events that takes place in Grand Rapids, Michigan.

-4. Check Venue Hours Prior to Arrival
+4. Check Venue Hours for Art Prize Prior to Arrival

 I would suggest saving the outdoor pieces for times after the indoor venues have closed.
 There is still a lot of lighting that will allow you to see the pieces at night and it will help maximize what you see.

-5. Stay Downtown if You Can
+5. Stay in Downtown Grand Rapids if Possible

 I have been to Art Prize as a visitor and also as a resident in previous years.
 I’ve also stayed at the historic Amway Grand Hotel.